Turkey Puff Pancake

 - Dash cayenne pepper

 - 3/4 cup sliced fresh mushrooms

 - 1 small onion, chopped

 - 2 tablespoons all-purpose flour

 - 1/4 teaspoon pepper

-- 2. Meanwhile, in a large skillet, saute onion in remaining butter until tender.
-Add mushrooms; saute until tender.
-Sprinkle with the remaining flour; cook and stir for 1 minute.
-Add broth and remaining milk.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in salt, pepper and turkey.
+- 2. Meanwhile, in a large skillet, heat butter over medium-high heat.
+Add mushrooms and onion; cook and stir 4-6 minutes or until tender.
+Stir in flour until blended; gradually add broth and milk.
+Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
+Stir in turkey, salt and pepper.

 - 3. Cut pancake into wedges.
 Spoon turkey mixture over wedges; sprinkle with Parmesan cheese.
 Serve immediately.

 1 serving: 450 calories, 24g fat (13g saturated fat), 201mg cholesterol, 610mg sodium, 26g carbohydrate (4g sugars, 1g fiber), 30g protein.

 I enjoyed trying this recipe.
 The topping was savory and delicious (I used leftover chicken from a rotisserie chicken instead of turkey).
 I've never made anything like the pancake before and, while it was a fun experiment, I'll probably just stick to biscuits or rice as the base next time.
 Thanks for the recipe!